 The final adventure of Jon Pertwee as the Third Doctor, rounding off his record-breaking tenure (that wouldn't take long to get surpassed) at five seasons and twenty-four stories.
 Also the last appearance of Richard Franklin as former Captain Mike Yates.
-It is also the first story to introduce the term "regeneration" to refer to the Doctor's changes in appearance, and define the rules behind the process.
+It is also the first story to introduce the term "regeneration" to refer to the Doctor's changes in appearance, and define many of the rules behind the process.

 Sarah Jane visits her friend Mike Yates at a crypto-Buddhist retreat in the English countryside.
 Some of them have apparently been skipping meditation lessons to hang out in the basement and summon ENORMOUS FREAKING SPIDERS from Metebelis III, a world ruled by the terrifying things.
 As if enormous spiders weren't bad enough, these are enormous telepathic mind-controlling spiders, and one of them takes over a Buddhist named Lupton and turns him into a spider-puppet.
 Naturally, they have designs on our world; but their chief aim at the moment is the recapture of a blue crystal prism thingy.
 Conveniently enough, the Doctor has just received one in the mail!
 It's from Jo Grant, who he gave it to back in "The Green Death".

 Lupton follows Sarah Jane back to UNIT HQ to steal the Metebelis crystal, using mind-thrown lightning bolts to get past security.
 Awesome.
 Psychic powers so rarely come with offensive capabilities.
 A completely badass hovercar vs. helicopter chase ensues, but the guy gets away.
 The Doctor and Sarah Jane deduce who the thief must have been, and head back to the retreat—but by then Lupton has misplaced it.